b4nst/turbobanst-layout/README.md

 ![keyboard strain layout](resources/keyboard-strain-layout.png)

-> Sources of this keyboard can be find in *resources/keyboard-strain-layout.json* and edited with the help of this [online keyboard layout editor](http://www.keyboard-layout-editor.com)
+> Sources of this layout can be find in *resources/keyboard-strain-layout.json* and edited with the help of this [online keyboard layout editor](http://www.keyboard-layout-editor.com)

 ## Bounds